Oceana man sentenced for DUI causing death

 Steven Eric Blankenship, 36, of Oceana, pleaded guilty to driving under the influence (DUI) proximately causing death and driving revoked for DUI.

-On Tuesday, Blankenship was sentenced to three to 15 years in prison.
+On April 18, Blankenship was sentenced to three to 15 years in prison in Wyoming County Circuit Court by Judge Mike Cochrane.

 On May 7, 2021, Blankenship was traveling on W.Va.
 Rt.
 54, in Wyoming County, when he failed to negotiate a curve and crossed the center line.
 He then struck a vehicle head-on, resulting in the death of a female passenger in his vehicle.